-The group fee rate is based on the monthly average net assets of all of the registered investment companies with which FMR has management contracts.
-For this purpose, the monthly average net assets of any registered investment companies with which FMR previously had management contracts but that currently have management contracts with Fidelity SelectCo, LLC are included.
+The group fee rate is based on the monthly average net assets of a group of registered investment companies with which FMR has management contracts.

 The following is the fee schedule for VIP Government Money Market Portfolio, VIP Investment Grade Bond Portfolio, and VIP Strategic Income Portfolio.